worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ## Get EVM Account and Keys

-Subkey/Aya-Node unforutnatley do not give us all information, to generate everything use the validator_keys.sh script in the utils folder of the aya-node repository.
-See the readme to learn more.
+Subkey/Aya-Node unforutnatley do not give us all information, to generate also the EVM accounts use the validator_keys.sh script in the utils folder of the aya-node repository.
+See the Readme to learn more.
 (This step is optional if you did not derived an account)

 Execute the script:
 ```bash